NickUfer/return-leetcode-problem-dislikes/README.md

 # Return Leetcode Problem Dislikes
-A Tampermonkey / Violentmonkey userscript that restores the dislike button count on Leetcode for the dynamic layout
+A Tampermonkey / Violentmonkey userscript that restores the dislike button count on Leetcode for the dynamic layout.

+If dislikes >= 1000 they get abbreviated (e.g. 1500 becomes 1.5K).

 ## Prerequisites